GraderThan/6-8-python-quick/Readme.md

       ln -s "$src_dir" "$dest_dir"
    fi

-   # If anything goes wrong don't prevent the workspace from starting.
+   # If anything goes wrong, don't prevent the workspace from starting.
    exit 0
    ```

    </details>

-3. **🥳 Completion!** Your students and course now have full IDE support for Vex VR.
+3. **🥳 Completion!** Your students and course now have access to this learning content.

-We believe that learning to code should be fun, interactive, and accessible.
+Learning to code should be fun, interactive, and accessible.
 With these resources, we hope to ignite a passion for programming in your students and equip them with the skills to explore the vast universe of coding.

 Happy teaching! 🍎💻🌈

 ---

 If you have any questions or need further assistance, please don't hesitate to
-reach out to us at [support@graderthan.com](support@graderthan.com]).
+reach out to us at [portal.graderthan.com/contact-us/](https://portal.graderthan.com/contact-us/).
 Let's make
 coding a favorite adventure for your students! 🌟